 While there is no way to be completely immune from surveillance, following our advice below will keep you and your comrades much safer.
 We will be updating this page with more guidance on how to most effectively organize in an age of widespread electronic surveillance.
 Stay tuned!

-To protect yourself, your comrades, and actions, we recommend everyone take the following minimum electronic security steps.
+To protect yourself, your comrades, and actions, we recommend everyone take the following minimum digital security steps.

 - Use Signal ( android | iphone | desktop [requires chrome] ) for text messaging and voice calls.